Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Close View
 ++++++++++

-This view lets the user mark a task as closed, flahes a success message and redirects back to the *list_view* page.
+This view lets the user mark a task as closed, flashes a success message, and redirects back to the *list_view* page.

 .. code-block:: python